 And, of course, let’s not forget reading.
 Keeping one’s mind in shape is every bit as important as keeping physically fit as we age.

-So with that in mind — and to celebrate Canada’s Queen of Letters turning 81 — we are revisiting a list of some of Atwood’s most essential works, along with companion books by other authors who explore similar compelling themes.
+So with that in mind, to mark Atwood’s 82nd birthday we revisit her most essential works — along with companion books by other authors who explore similar compelling themes.

 The Edible Woman